Home/Vegetables/Dehydrated Cabbage

 Can I use dehydrated cabbage in salads?

-Yes, rehydrate it first for better texture.
+Yes, but it is best to rehydrate it first for better texture.

 How long does dehydrated cabbage last?